Concussions in American football

-Concussions and play-related head blows in American football have been shown to be the cause of chronic traumatic encephalopathy (CTE), which has led to player deaths and other debilitating symptoms after retirement, including memory loss, depression, anxiety, headaches, stress, and sleep disturbances.
+Although it is not concussions, but play-related head blows in American football that have been shown to be the cause of chronic traumatic encephalopathy (CTE), which has led to player deaths and other debilitating symptoms after retirement, including memory loss, depression, anxiety, headaches, stress, and sleep disturbances., concussions are still important events in American football.

 The list of ex-NFL players that have either been diagnosed post-mortem with CTE or have reported symptoms of CTE continues to grow.

-According to Boston University, CTE is a brain degenerative disease found in athletes, military veterans, and others with history of repetitive brain trauma.
-Although CTE is highly controversial and misunderstood, it is believed that a protein called Tau forms clumps that slowly spread throughout the brain, killing brain cells.
+According to Boston University, CTE is a brain degenerative disease found in athletes, military veterans, and others with a history of repetitive brain trauma.
+Although CTE is highly controversial and misunderstood, it is believed that tau proteins form clumps that slowly spread throughout the brain, killing brain cells.

 There is also theoretical research that suggests early CTE might result from damaged blood vessels within the brain.
-That could trigger brain inflammation and, eventually, the development of proteins such as Tau believed to play a key role in CTE.
+That could trigger brain inflammation and, eventually, the development of proteins such as tau believed to play a key role in CTE.
 This hypothesis was tested on adult mice; the researchers state that their brains possess similar attributes to that of human brains.
 Using a special device, the mice were given precise impacts that would lead to mild brain traumas similar to what an athlete would suffer in contact sports.
-The mice, whose brains were scanned using a specialized MRI, immediately showed changes to the electrical functions of their brains.
+The mice, whose brains were scanned using specialized MRI, immediately showed changes to the electrical functions of their brains.

-Concussions in the National Football League

-According to 2017 study on brains of deceased gridiron football players, 99% of tested brains of NFL players, 88% of CFL players, 64% of semi-professional players, 91% of college football players, and 21% of high school football players had various stages of CTE.
+According to a 2017 study on brains of deceased gridiron football players, 99% of tested brains of NFL players, 88% of CFL players, 64% of semi-professional players, 91% of college football players, and 21% of high school football players had various stages of CTE.

-Other common injuries include, injuries of legs, arms, neck and lower back.
+Other common injuries include injuries of legs, arms, neck and lower back.

+NFL concussions

+Efforts are being made within the NFL to address concussions and promote player safety.
+The league has made progress in recent years in reducing concussive injuries.
+The NFL states that it is committed to addressing these issues and making improvements wherever possible by actively working to reduce the risk of head injuries and make the game safer for players.

+There has been a persisting concern regarding concussions in the NFL, particularly as former players come forward with experiences related to these injuries.
+Research has indicated that repeated head trauma can have a significant impact on behavior and cognitive function.

+The number of reported concussions in the National Football League (NFL) has increased by 18% since 2022.
+Some experts believe this trend should be reversed, citing technological advancements and helmet studies.
+It has been suggested that the NFL modify its helmets to reduce concussions.

+If a player displays or reports symptoms of a concussion or stinger (a nerve pinch injury) after a blow to the head, they must follow NFL protocol.
+Various individuals, including the team athletic trainer, booth ATC spotter, team physician, game official, coach, teammate, sideline unaffiliated neurotrauma consultant (UNC), or booth UNC, can initiate the protocol.